-FREE DELIVERY on most of the orders within UK!* All orders placed by 22nd December are guranteed for Christmas delivery !
+FREE DELIVERY on majority of the orders within UK!*

 Online Catalogue |

 Beautiful Heraldic Lion with inverted fleur de lys emblems, his head surmounted by a crown.
 One of a pair but may be purchased singly.
 All statues and sculptures are hand made in composite stone.
 Statues have a long history of use in the garden dating back to ancient times.

 This gorgeous Roman Style Bust adds instant timelessness into a garden setting Projecting a sense of formality and history.
 All statues and sculptures are hand made in composite stone.
 Statues have a long history of use in the garden dating back to ancient times.
 Bust of a Roman God is hand made in UK to order.
 Delivery time around 3 weeks

 This is a real show stopper!
 Our sculptures are renowned for the wonderful expressions on their carved statues and this Sphinx has the most regal gaze upon its face.
 Hand made in UK to order in composite stone.
 Delivery time around 3 weeks

 Cast in reconstituted stone, our sculptures are meticulously hand-finished to produce an unusual and eye-catching ornament.Big Apple is hand made in UK to order in composite stone.
 Delivery time around 3 weeks